r-a-morrison/salt-lake-satellite/README.md

 * `04_processed_data`: (Excluded from git.)
 Cleaned data sets as well as any other processed data.
 This directory houses all small (< 50 MB) data sets.
 * `05_figures`: Output figures are stored here, not with code.
 * `06_documents`: Final presentable files and HTML/LaTeX, etc. used to create documentation
-* `cc_canyon`: Custom code package for functions called from files in the code directory.
+* `salt_lake_satellite`: Custom code package for functions called from files in the code directory.
 Includes code tests.

 ## Input Data